scripttease/git-streak/notes.md

 I need to have a client-side.js file that somehow inserts the svg into the dom maybe?
 Need to ask louis about this.
 Because of course, I can't actually access the streakInfo data outside of wherever i call the function....

 HOWEVER it is worth noting that when I use res.json(streakInfo) which is basically res.send, the svg is NOT escaped - can i somehow use that???

+nope - you can escape it - yay!
+And i can put it in script tags too or just render it straight in the body.

+NOTE
+ask louis why something has to be a javascript object literal to be returned???

+NEXT
+need to get the username from the form

+Can i do something like
+into the index view in the script tag: say get window.location.hash or just put form handling logic in the script tag
+Then send user to that url... use url encode etc.

+louis says use input and onchange not form and onclick.